MohammadAmmargk8497/Hybrid_Retrieval/README.md

-# Local RAG PDF Search
+# Local Hybrid PDF Search

-This project is a local RAG (Retrieval-Augmented Generation) system for searching through a collection of PDF documents.
+This project is a local hybrid PDF retrieval system for searching through a collection of PDF documents.
 It extracts text from PDFs, generates embeddings, and uses a hybrid search approach to find relevant documents based on a user's query.
 ## Motivation
 For the past couple of months I have been reading and downloading extensive research papers in Artificial Intelligence.
 With more than 20-30 papers each week being published on Arxiv it is becoming ever more complex to track and read them.
 So whenever I see a new **Banger** paper I go ahead and download it to read it later.
 But the problem is I am a messy person and all those papers with weird file names keep stacking in my downloads folder.
 Searching the paper in the downloads becomes a blind search task with very bad time complexity(yeah yeah, I do use Hueristic search but still).
 So I developed this dope method to just search up using Vector Search coupled with BM25.
 Saves me a ton of time🤓.
 ## Features